hashicorp/terraform-provider-vault/website/docs/r/aws_auth_backend_sts_role.html.md

 * `backend` - (Optional) The path the AWS auth backend being configured was mounted at.
 Defaults to `aws`.

+* `external_id` - (Optional) External ID expected by the STS role.
+The associated STS role must be configured to require the external ID.

 ## Attributes Reference

 No additional attributes are exported by this resource.